 Notco’s US11404144B1 uses Artificial Intelligence to mimic the taste and texture of dairy products.

-NotCo (a Chile-based startup) has developed a computer program (based on artificial intelligence) that analyzes the structure of an animal-based food (milk) and then replicates this structure using plant-based ingredients.
+NotCo (a Chile-based startup) has developed a computer program (based on artificial intelligence) that analyzes the structure of animal-based food (milk) and then replicates this structure using plant-based ingredients.
 This algorithm program is known as GUISEPPE.

-The survey led by Notco’s R&D team has revealed that the consumer feedback is positive for NotCo’s innovations to the extent that consumers said – It does not have weird aftertastes and is thick like real milk.
+The survey, led by NotCo’s R&D team, has revealed that consumer feedback on NotCo’s innovations is positive, to the extent that consumers said, “It does not have weird aftertastes and is thick like real milk.”

 Conclusion

-And, what if we told you there is an easier way, and you don’t even have to take the complete charge?
+And, what if we told you there is an easier way, and you don’t even have to take complete charge?